Alvin Swen Dixon: Club career

 Dixon started his youth football with Telecom FC and later joined LPRC Oilers; he was one of the fastest defenders during his days at both clubs.
 In 2011 he got called to the Liberian national Under-20 national team, signed with LISCR FC in the Liberia top flight and went on to win the championship also appeared in the Confederation of African Football champions League (CAF champions League).
 In 2012 the center defender Alvin Dixon rejoined his former club LISCR FC in Liberia after playing half season for Hapoel Nazareth Illit in Israel due to serious injury.
 He was a solid leg for the club during the CAF Champion league fixture against Ghanaian club Berekum Chelsea in both home and away games.

 Award

-The Liberian defender won the Liberia league and moved to Laos in 2014, he won the championship with Laos Toyota FC in October 2015.
-Dixon picked up best defender award during his days in the Liberian league and now he is one of the best of Laos Toyota FC.
+Dixon won the Liberia league championship with LISCR FC in 2012 before moving to Laos in 2014, where he won the championship with Laos Toyota FC in October 2015.

+He earned best defender honor during his days in the Liberian league and was rated as one of the best defenders in Laos top league.